marmanold/Date-Lectionary-Daily/README.md

 Private method to determine if the day given is a fixed holiday rather than a standard day.

-## \_buildReadings
+## \_buildReadingsLiturgical

-Private method that returns an ArrayRef of strings for the lectionary readings associated with the date.
+Private method that returns an ArrayRef of strings for the lectionary readings associated with the date according to the liturgical calendar.

 # AUTHOR